discretize/discretize-guides/builds/elementalist/power-catalyst/index.md

   - name: Might
     uptime: 9 stacks
     variant: party
-code: "[&DQYfHSkbQyb+GgAAUAEAAPgaAAC+AQAAlwAAAAAAAAAAAAAAAAAAAAAAAAA=]"
+code: '[&DQYfHSkbQyb+GgAAUAEAAPgaAAC+AQAAlwAAAAAAAAAAAAAAAAAAAAAAAAA=]'
 classification:
   - 3
   - 4
   - 3
   - 4
   - 5
-date: 2023-04-04T18:28:57.330Z
+date: '2023-04-04'
 ---

 The <Specialization name="Catalyst" text="Power Catalyst"/> is a strong DPS build for fractals. <Specialization name="Catalyst" text="Power Catalyst"/> provides conjures and <Condition name="Vulnerability"/>, as well as some <Boon name="Might"/> through _Spheres_ and potentially blasting fire fields.
 It may also swap traits and gear to provide permanent <Boon name="Quickness"/> and a decent amount of extra <Boon name="Might"/>.
 It is also very useful for some T4 skips in fractals like Aetherblade, Cliffside, Thaumanova Reactor etc. thanks to high mobility and <Skill id="5536"/>.

 This build has less burst than <Specialization text="Power Weaver" name="Weaver"/> but offers extra utility through the boons of the Jade Spheres.

 Unfortunately, the survivability of this build is on the lower end.
 While some defensive utilities are available in <Skill name="Water Attunement"/> and <Skill name="Earth Attunement"/>, you will use them during your normal rotation and not always be in the correct attunement when you need the defense.
 Therefore, it is recommended to have a high awareness of the encounters and good class knowledge before picking up this build.

 This build has one of the harder rotations in the game but is very enjoyable to play - if given some dedication.
 The build benefits heavily from slaying potions and sigils such as <Item id="50082"/> and <Item name="Serpent Slaying" type="Sigil"/>.